Georges is an absolute beast, if you’ve ever seen him fight you know what he’s about.

-Balance and agility is absolutely crucial in any facet of fitness and just everyday activities.
+Balance and agility are absolutely crucial in any facet of fitness and just everyday activities.
 Many people forget that balance is critical in everything our body does.
 Walking, riding a bike, and with all functional movements we do every day, balance is the key.

 If you’ve ever used a personal trainer the very first session should be an assessment.
 One of the things in the assessment should be them viewing some basic functional movement and balance.
-From the results they will create a plan of corrective exercises for you to implement and improve your functional movement.
+From the results, they will create a plan of corrective exercises for you to implement and improve your functional movement.
 This will help avoid injuries, relieve or prevent chronic pain, and also increase performance.

 The goal of the Balance and Dexterity video is to engage your core to correct imbalances and increase dexterity.
 At the same time improving your balance and coordination.

 The other workout on this DVD deals with flexibility which is an emphasis for most Martial Artists.
 Being flexible will aid multiple facets of your performance.
-With better flexibility you’ll have deeper movements during exercise to help increase strength and stability.
+With better flexibility, you’ll have deeper movements during exercise to help increase strength and stability.

-Of course you’ll also have an increased range of motion.
+Of course, you’ll also have an increased range of motion.
 This will help your grappling and being able to throw those beautiful roundhouse kicks.